 Finasteride is a prescription drug (a daily pill) only available to men.
 Results can include new hair growth and slowing of hair loss, however it must be taken ongoing to maintain the results.
 Side effects are rare but can include increased risk of prostate cancer and diminished sex drive and function.

 The most delicate hair transplant method, Direct Hair Implantation, offers a permanent solution to hair loss, with no need for ongoing medications.
-The procedure is performed only by DHI Certified Doctors who undergo stringent and ongoing training and certification through the London Hair Restoration Academy.
+The procedure is performed only by Certified Doctors who undergo stringent and ongoing training and certification through the London Hair Restoration Academy.
 There are no scalpels and no stitches, meaning no visible scarring.
 The procedure is comfortable and offers a short recovery time.
 You can see from the before and after pictures below, the dramatic change it has had on these two patients.
 Many patients also comment on their increased confidence and self-esteem following their hair transplant.

 Take action to stop the ongoing cycle of hair loss drugs.
-A consultation with DHI New Zealand will give you a correct diagnosis for your hair loss and the opportunity to discuss treatment options.
+A consultation with Gro New Zealand will give you a correct diagnosis for your hair loss and the opportunity to discuss treatment options.

 To book an appointment for your hair loss diagnosis, simply click on one of the buttons below to book a consultation online now or ask a question.
-Alternatively, you can call DHI New Zealand on (09) 887 4474.
+Alternatively, you can call Gro New Zealand on (09) 887 4474.